Lexington Books

 About the Author

-Haile Selassie I, Emperor of Ethiopia by Nigusie Kassaye W. Michael is one of the most balanced and appreciative views of the Ethiopian history during the emperor's reign.
-Based on archival sources and on the memories of eyewitnesses, the author tells a multifaceted and tragic story not only of the last emperor of Ethiopia, but also about the internal and external affairs of the country in the 20th century.
+Haile Selassie I, Emperor of Ethiopia by Nigusie Kassaye W. Michael is one of the most balanced and appreciative views of Ethiopian history during the emperor's reign.
+Based on archival sources and on the memories of eyewitnesses, the author tells a multifaceted and tragic story not only of the last emperor of Ethiopia, but also about the internal and external affairs of the country in the twentieth century.

 — Konstantin A. Pantserev, St-Petersburg State University